Preparing Your Perfect Porridge

 “If you get a blood sugar peak, you’ll get a trough,” he adds, “simple sugars tend to spike blood sugar levels which trigger a release of insulin, which then pulls glucose or glycogen from the blood, which will impair performance.”

-Christopher Hole – Tutor
+Christopher Hole – Personal Training Tutor in Bristol

 I chose to become a Personal Trainer because I wanted to make an impact in the health and fitness industry and educate people about their body and how it works.